shaurya-src/TumorInsight/Readme.md

 ## <a name="license"> License

-*Project* is available under the MIT license.
-See the [LICENSE](https://github.com/shaurya-src/repo-template/blob/main/LICENSE) file for more info.
+*TumorInsight* is available under the MIT license.
+See the [LICENSE](https://github.com/shaurya-src/TumorInsight/blob/main/LICENSE) file for more info.

 ## <a name="author"> Author
 <!---